Pavel-Durov/research/papers/Efficient Interpretation using Quickening.md

 Speedups are up to 2.18 when combined with the threaded code dispatch technique (Section 5.5).

-## Notes

-- Mention of threaded-code optimization technique.
-Something I encountered for the first time in the last Journal reading group on 2024/03/01 = -https://arxiv.org/abs/2106.12496

 ## Questions

+- This paper was based on Python and dynamic runtimes (I guess its common for interpreters).
+For statically typed languages am I right to assume that with statically typed languages, there's more place for optimisations since we have more information about the runtime through types?

 - What's "manual unrolling"?
-"This manual unrolling of interpreter instructions enables the compiler to perform more optimizations on this block.".
+"This manual unrolling of interpreter instructions enables the compiler to perform more optimisations on this block.".
 Section 3.2.

 - Is there a difference between "unfolding" and "outlining" instructions/functions?

+- Is it common to include multiple optimisations in one paper?
+Maybe single optimisation will have a low impact but it would make it easier to understand in the evaluation.

+- Is threaded-code common optimisation in modern interpreters?

 - What are the evaluation acronyms that stand for ECOOP'10, and DLS'10?

-- This paper was based on Python and dynamic runtimes (I guess it's common for interpreters).
-For statically typed languages am I right to assume that with statically typed languages, there's more place for optimisations since we have more information about the runtime through types?
+(This is probably something that I can figure out from following the references)

+## Notes

+- Mention of threaded-code optimization technique.
+Something I encountered for the first time in the last Journal reading group on 2024/03/01 = -https://arxiv.org/abs/2106.12496